JCakboy/9181s-robot-code/README.md

 This repository contains 9181X robot code for the 2018-2019 Robotics competition season.

+Current robot code: `--Working`

 ## Git Integration

-It is recommended that this project be access through Atom.
+It is recommended that this project be accessed through Atom.
 If you prefer a different text editor, become familiar with [Git through the command line](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).

 **For PROS projects:**